risingsunomi/unitypartydev/docs/economicstrade.md

 ## Right to Education
 The right to a quality education should be the right of all people.
 Unity will pursue universal pre-k/child education as well as a minimum of 2 years of community college.

+## UBI
+Unity will pursue a universal basic income

+## Maternity Leave
+The right of a mothers maternity leave should be a human right.
+We will ensure the right to 18 weeks paid maternal leave then a minimum of 2 years paid parental leave shared between the parents.

+# 4 Day Work Week
+Unity will enact a 4 day work week on all businesses.
+This will be giving time back to people from the life of constant work we have now.